Gym Class Heroes: 2008: The Quilt

-So it's kind of cool, 'cause it was that same feeling, except we were recording for a major album."
+Their single "Cookie Jar" featuring The Dream peaked at No. 59 on the Billboard Hot 100 and No. 6 on the UK Singles Chart.

 Gym Class Heroes co-headlined the 2008 Warped Tour along with Fueled by Ramen label mates Paramore.
-While the band was performing onstage at the festival on July 2, 2008, Travie McCoy was arrested after hitting a man on the head with his microphone.
-The man had been in the crowd at a concert in St. Louis when he shouted racial slurs at McCoy.
-McCoy asked the man, "What did you just call me?"
-As security was removing the man from the venue, McCoy brought the man on stage to call him out in front of the crowd.
+While the band was performing onstage in St. Louis on July 2, 2008, McCoy was arrested after hitting a man from the crowd who had shouted racial slurs at him.
 In a statement, McCoy's publicist said that the man hit McCoy's knee, which was in a brace after he had suffered a recent strain.

+Gym Class Heroes and the Roots co-headlined a one-month US tour beginning in October 2008.

 2009–2011: Side projects

 Travie McCoy has pursued a solo career.
 In 2010, he released a hit single "Billionaire" with Bruno Mars, which has been successful since its UK release in early May 2010 and also featured in Taio Cruz's single "Higher".
 He released his first solo album, Lazarus, on June 8, 2010.
 Lumumba-Kasongo created the side-project Soul in 2008, which he has currently been focusing on during Gym Class Heroes' break.
 The songs "Live a Little" and "No Place Left to Run" from The Quilt were originally intended to be used strictly for his side project, but McCoy heard the songs and convinced Lumumba-Kasongo to let Gym Class Heroes use the songs.
 McGinley has been drumming in the rock group Kill the Frontman.